 - If you received your proxy materials from the-Company AAG by mail, you can use the same procedure described above.
 Then mail the VIF to The AAG CHALLENGER PROXY COMMITTEE c/o Steve Nieman, PO Box 602, Brush Prairie, WA 98606 or fax to (360) 666-6483.
 Be sure to obtain and attach your authorized legal form of proxy letter from ADP using the instructions above if you own beneficially. - If you received your VIF electronically from ADP, you will first need to obtain and attach a legal form of proxy from ADP using the instructions written above, and then write by hand anywhere on the form "The AAG CHALLENGER PROXY COMMITTEE is my legal proxy".
 Then mail the VIF to the The AAG CHALLENGER PROXY COMMITTEE c/o Steve Nieman, PO Box 602, Brush Prairie, WA 98606 or fax to (360) 666-6483.
-Be sure to obtain and attach an authorized legal form of proxy from ADP using the instructions written above. - For 401(k) plan participants whose shares are held in trust by Vanguard (we have not yet heard from Fidelity), vote the CHALLENGERS VIF that you will receive in the mail.
-You will be empowered to vote electronically or telephonically, which will be the quickest way right up to the midnight EDT deadline on June 8th.
+Be sure to obtain and attach an authorized legal form of proxy from ADP using the instructions written above. - For 401(k) plan participants, follow the procedure listed above regardless whether you receive your VIF from ADP electronically or via the mail.
+Be sure to include your VC#, PIN and write by hand anywhere on the VIF "The AAG CHALLENGER PROXY COMMITTEE is my legal proxy."
+Sign legibly and print your name below your signature.
+You will NOT require a legal form of proxy in this one case.
+Then mail the VIF to The AAG CHALLENGER PROXY COMMITTEE c/o Steve Nieman, PO Box 602, Brush Prairie, WA 98606 or fax to (360) 666-6483.

-Again, all CHALLENGER proxies can be mailed or faxed to:
+Again, mail or fax all your CHALLENGER proxies to: